 Experiencing a mild concussion in a motorcycle crash is incredibly common.
 Even when you wear a helmet, the incredible force of impact can jar your head considerably.
-Although the term “mild” concussion may make you believe you have escaped your motorcycle crash unscathed, it’s actually a very complex injury and recovery can be difficult.
+Although the term “mild” concussion may make you believe you have escaped your motorcycle accident unscathed, it’s actually a very complex injury and recovery can be difficult.

 - Dizziness and difficulty maintaining your balance

 - Headaches and sensitivity to light

 - Difficulty recalling information

 - Sleeping less than or more than usual

 - Becoming irritable, anxious, or more emotional than usual